Protect Yourself from These Common Military Scams

 Fake Military Members

 Some scammers pretend to be members of the military.
-They steal photos from real members of the military and become romantically involved with unsuspecting people.
-They then will ask for money saying they need it in order to get home from a deployment, or for food or other necessities.
-All expenses that are usually paid for by the military.
+They steal photos from real military members and become romantically involved with unsuspecting people.
+They then ask for money, saying they need it to get home from a deployment or for food or other necessities—all expenses that are usually paid for by the military.

 Fraudulent Records Offer Scams

-These scammers charge a fee to help you access military records and/or government forms that are readily available for free.
+These scammers charge a fee to help you access military records and government forms that are readily available for free.

 “Grandparent” Scams